mateolafalce/Decenwser/README.md

 It includes a React CDN link, but you can use any.</p>

 > The wallet is only stored in the application signing process and in case of modifying or deleting content.
 After that, it is cleaned of the data by the system program.

+<p>The images in Decenwser must be imported from either traditional servers or decentralized servers.
+Currently, storing images passed to base64 on the blockchain is very expensive.
+If a user chooses to do so, they do it at their own risk.
+From banners to the favicon, they must be externally imported with links into the application's source code running on Decenwser.</p>

 ---